floweredscarf/su25/labs/lab21/index.md

 any differences between quicksort's best case runtime and merge sort's runtime.

-However, quicksort is faster in practice and tends to have better constant factors (which aren't included in the big-Oh analysis).
+However, quicksort is faster in practice and tends to have better constant factors (which aren't included in the big-O analysis).
 To see this, let's examine exactly how quicksort works.

 We know concatenation for linked lists can be done in constant time, and for arrays it can be done in linear time.